SpareBank1/sb1-personal-client-python-tutorial/README.md

 ## Create a authorization link

 Modify "tutorial.py", as follows, and replace `<< client_id >>` and `<< client_secret >>` with the data you got from registration of your app.
-You may also add financial institution (`<< fid >>`), this is optional, but it improves the authorization step later.
+You may also add financial institution (`<< fid >>`), this is optional, but it improves the authorization step later

-This script creates the authorization link, used to take you to the login system of SpareBank 1 and return the authorization code.
+This script creates the authorization link, used to take you to the login system of SpareBank 1 and return the authorization code

 ```python
 #!/usr/bin/env python3.7